vduits/streamer-endpoints/README.md

 #### Getting Started
 An `application.yaml.example` has been provided to create your own `application.yaml`.
-Most notably, under twitch, `client-id` has to be set by [creating an application at Twitch](https://dev.twitch.tv/console/apps).
+Most notably, under twitch, `client-id` and `client-secret` has to be set by [creating an application at Twitch](https://dev.twitch.tv/console/apps).

-Secondarily a `configured-user` can be set.
-This is the twitch user-id retrievable by the api.
-This id reduces lookups done on the second user, often enough the streamer that the application is running for.
-When calling the FollowAge endpoint using this id in the `{secondUser}`, it will skip the twitch-api lookup for it.

 #### Docker
 A docker-compose.yml has been provided at the root of the repository.